 What It Costs By donating to this project, you will provide support to help the pre-schools flourish.
-It costs RIPPLE Africa an ongoing monthly sum to support each pre-school.
-Other projects are one-off capital costs, such as building new classroom blocks for three of RIPPLE Africa’s supported pre-schools.
+A donation of £60 ($80) sends a child to pre-school for one year and includes a meal of sweet potato every day.
+Other projects are one-off capital costs, such as building and maintaining facilities.

 FURTHER INFORMATION ABOUT THE PROJECT Why Is It So Important?